carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 Inside `qc_html` the type of output is defined.
 The output of the `fastqc` step is a file, so the `qc_html` type is `File`.
 The `outputSource` field refers to where the output is located, in this example it came from the step `fastqc` and it is called `html_file`.

-To be able to run this workflow, a file with the inputs needs to be provided.
+When you want to run this workflow, you need to provide a file with the inputs the workflow needs.
 This file is similar to the `hello_world.yml` file in the previous section.
 The input file is called `workflow_input.yml`

 __workflow_input.yml__